 Although our reduced form results show that recommendations have a sizeable causal impact on sales, it is unclear how this effect is derived from a consumer's choice process.
-Products that gain saliency are likely to receive more attention by consumers, in this way increasing the probability that they are considered (Haan and Moraga-González 2011).
-Even then, it is possible that, independent of increased attention, consumers derive utility from saliency i.e, they have a direct preference for products recommended by new products.
-Therefore, in order to understand how consumer demand is affected by recommendations, we estimate a random utility model that incorporates the formation of a consideration set in the first stage of a consumers' decision making process.
-Manzini and Mariotti (2014) provide theoretical underpinnings for the formulation of such types of stochastic consideration sets and show that the consideration probability can be interpreted as an attention parameter, indirectly measuring the degree of product awareness.
-Our consideration set model, based on Manski (1977), recognizes the choice process as sequential and allows for heterogenous consideration sets across individuals.
+Products that gain saliency are likely to receive more attention by consumers, in this way increasing the probability that they are considered (?).
+Even then, it is possible that, independent of increased attention, consumers derive utility from saliency i.e, they have a direct preference for products recommended by new products.6 Therefore, in order to understand how consumer demand is affected by recommendations, we estimate a random utility model that incorporates the formation of a consideration set in the first stage of a consumers' decision making process. ? provide theoretical underpinnings for the formulation of such types of stochastic consideration sets and show that the consideration probability can be interpreted as an attention parameter, indirectly measuring the degree of product awareness.
+Our consideration set model, based on ?, recognizes the choice process as sequential and allows for heterogenous consideration sets across individuals.
 In this way, we are able to distinguish between a consumer's consideration for the product due to saliency and her preference for saliency itself.
 Our model also avoids the Independence of Irrelevant Alternatives (IIA) assumption and accommodates the feature of choice frequency reversal due to the addition or elimination of other alternatives.
-Note that we do not however explicitly model the consumer search process, as is done, for example, in De los Santos et al. (2012) and Kim et al. (2010) and are unable to draw conclusions about how recommendations may affect search.
+Note that we do not however explicitly model the consumer search process, as is done, for example, in? and? and thus are unable to draw conclusions about how recommendations may affect search.7